OffchainLabs/arbitrum-docs/arbitrum-docs/bold/concepts/bold-technical-deep-dive.md

 #### Timers

 Once a validator creates an edge, and if it does not have any rival edge contesting it, that edge will have a timer that ticks up called its **unrivaled timer**.
 Time in the protocol is measured in L1 blocks, and block numbers are used.
-An edge's timer stops ticking when a rival edge is created onchain.
+An edge's timer stops ticking when a rival edge is created on-chain.

 Edges also have an **inherited timer**, which is the sum of its unrivaled timer + the minimum inherited timer of an edge's children (recursive definition).
 Once one of the top-level edges that initiated a challenge has achieved an inherited timer >= a CHALLENGE_PERIOD (6.4 days), it can be confirmed.
 At this point, its assertion can also be confirmed as its associated challenge has completed.
 A minor but important detail is that edges also inherit the time their claimed assertion was unrivaled.